sensu/sensu-docs/content/sensu-go/5.13/reference/assets.md

 Now that the script is in the directory, let's move on to the next step: packaging the asset.

-### Packaging the asset
+#### Packaging the asset

-Assets are archives--the first step to packaging the asset is to create a tar.gz archive of our project.
-This assumes you're in the directory you want to tar up:
+Assets are archives, so the first step in packaging the asset is to create a tar.gz archive of our project.
+This assumes we're in the directory we want to tar up:

 {{< highlight bash >}}
 $ cd ..